Authorities: Intoxicated man crashes vehicle on U.S. 61 near Dubuque

-Authorities said a Maquoketa, Iowa, man was intoxicated when he lost control of his vehicle and crashed early this morning on U.S. 61 near Dubuque.
+Authorities said a Maquoketa, Iowa, man was intoxicated when he lost control of his vehicle and crashed early Saturday on U.S. 61 near Dubuque.

-According to a Dubuque County Sheriff's Department press release, deputies at 2:27 a.m. today were called to U.S. 61 near Merlin Lane to investigate a one-vehicle crash.
+According to a Dubuque County Sheriff’s Department press release, deputies were called at 2:27 a.m.
+Saturday to U.S. 61 near Merlin Lane to investigate a one-vehicle crash.

 Police determined that Brayton W. Ragsdale, 21, was traveling south on U.S. 61 when he drove off the road and into a ditch.
 The vehicle came back onto the highway and Ragsdale entered the median, causing the vehicle to roll.